javarb/udacity-s3-blog/README.md

 I am basing my work on the project below.
 This project intends to give a starting point to those who want to get their own blog and i'm creating this repo in order to accomplish with a couple of the [Udacity's Bertelsmann Technology Scholarship Cloud Track Challenge Course](https://sites.google.com/udacity.com/bertelsmann-challenge) challenges.

+The blog URL (by now) is http://javier-arboleda-blog.s3-website-us-east-1.amazonaws.com/index.html

+There is not architectural diagram since is just an S3 bucket enabled for static website hosting.

+My motivation was mainly for teach to others how to deploy this same website.
+The steps and guidance about the deployment of this project is on the same blog in a post titled "[How I built it](http://javier-arboleda-blog.s3-website-us-east-1.amazonaws.com/post.html)".

 Bests!

 Javier Arboleda.